 While there are many dunes in Michigan, the only ridable one is Silver Lake.
 Silver Lake State Park is the only dune east of the Mississippi River open to off-road vehicles.

 As mentioned, you can ride your vehicle if you have one.
 If not, you can take a tour or rent a vehicle.

-Mac Wood’s Dune Rides: This is a tamer experience, more of a tour of the dunes.
+Mac Wood’s Dune Rides: This is a tamer experience, more of a dunes tour.
 Appropriate for kids, this option allows you to experience the dunes on a slower scenic ride.

 Parrot’s Landing Jeep Rentals and Tours: You can rent jeeps and buggies here.
 You can either rent and go or take a tour you drive but follow a tour operator.

 This is the tour we did, and I highly recommend it.
 This enables you to experience the full effects (minus dune jumping) with an expert.

 Silver Lake Buggy Rentals: As the name implies, you can rent a buggy here, and off you go.